-It is recommended that you review Academic Integrity by completing the Academic Integrity Tutorial and Academic Honesty Quiz.
+It is recommended that you review Academic Integrity information SPARK Academic Integrity modules.
+These modules explain principles of academic honesty.

 Test Banks

 The offering for sale of, buying of, and attempting to sell or buy test banks (banks of test questions and/or answers), or any course specific test questions/answers is not permitted in the Faculty of Health.
 Any student found to be doing this may be considered to have breached the Senate Policy on Academic Honesty.
 In particular, buying and attempting to sell banks of test questions and/or answers may be considered as "Cheating in an attempt to gain an improper advantage in an academic evaluation" (article 2.1.1 from the Senate Policy) and/or "encouraging, enabling or causing others" (article 2.1.10 from the Senate Policy) to cheat.